 In terms of SSI benefits, “disabled” means that you are injured to the point that you cannot earn an income or participate in any “substantial gainful activity,” it can mean that you have sustained an injury/illness that will likely result in death, or it can mean your injury is likely to continue for 12 months or longer.

-If you have questions about SSI and whether you qualify, contact Shook & Stone today by calling 702-570-0000.
+If you have questions about SSI and whether you qualify, contact Shook & Stone at 702-570-0000, we have some of the best Nevada social security disability lawyers and offer free consultations – You pay nothing, unless we win.